 Additional software and hardware is obtained and installed on a case-by-case basis.

-Qualified students with disabilities may be able to borrow equipment on a semester basis including items such as:
+Qualified students with disabilities may be able to borrow equipment on a semester basis including items such as, but not limited to:

 - Personal Assistive Listening Devices (Comtek AT-216, Comfort Contego, Phonak Remote Mic)